 With over 12 years of experience working with dogs in shelters, dog daycares, grooming salons, group classes, and private dog training, she has had the opportunity to work with hundreds of dogs and on a wide variety of behavioral challenges.
 She believes that preventive and proactive training is key to helping dogs live a happy, well-adjusted life with their family.
 Beyond companion dog training, her specialties include dog aggression, resource guarding, leash reactivity, and canine separation anxiety.

-Cathy is certified through the Certification Council of Professional Dog Trainers, earning both the CPDT-KA and CBCC-KA designations.
+Cathy is a certified Family Dog Mediator and certified through the Certification Council of Professional Dog Trainers, earning both the CPDT-KA and CBCC-KA designations.
 Cathy is a Fear Free Certified Certified Professional, a member of the Association of Professional Dog Trainers (APDT), and a training professional member of The Pet Professional Guild (PPG).
-She has completed the Aggression in Dogs Master Course.
+She has also completed the Aggression in Dogs Master Course.
 She's also a member of the Dog Writer's Association of America.

 Want to see Cathy's coaching style?
 Watch her in action in a recent Yappy Hour event, where she talks all about how to get our dogs to stop jumping on people: